ITExpertsCoding/Calculator/README.md

 1 - Install python and an IDE to run python scripts.

-2 - Intall tkinter by running 'pip install tk' in the terminal.
+2 - Install tkinter by running 'pip install tk' in the terminal.

 3 - Download calculator.py and logo.png in the same folder.